“Please make sure your seat backs are in their full, upright position and that your tray tables are stored. Flight attendants, prepare for take-off….”

 project's tree structure should contain three top-level

-directories named branches
+directories named branches,

-directory should contain all of your
+trunk directory should contain all of your

-data, and the branches
+data, and the branches and

-directories should be empty:
+tags directories should be empty:

-subdirectories aren't actually
+and trunk subdirectories aren't actually

 required by Subversion.
 They're merely a popular convention